maheshrijal/notes/docs/aws/rds.md

 ### Aurora Replicas - Autoscaling

 If there are huge number of reads in our replicas.
-Replica autoscaling can be setup additional reader endpoints after detecting the CPU load in the reader endpoints.
+Replica autoscaling can setup additional reader endpoints after detecting the CPU load in the reader endpoints.

 ### Aurora - Custom Endpoints

-- Some reader replica instances are larger than others (Instnace Type).
+- Some reader replica instances are larger than others (Instance Type).
 - This is done to define a a subset of Aurora Instances as a Custom Endpoint.
 - The Reader Endpoint is generally not used after defining Custom Endpoints.
 - Eg Usage: Run analytical queries on specific replicas.

 ### Aurora - Serverless

-- Automated database instantiation & auto-scaling absed on actual usage.
+- Automated database instantiation & auto-scaling based on actual usage.
 - Good for infrequent intermittent or unpredicatable workloads.
 - No capcity is planning is required and you `pay per second`.
 - In the backend aurora manages a proxy fleet & clients talk to proxy fleet.